tinganho/balanced-storage/README.md

     }
 }
 ```
-The `on` toggle is inferred on `showSubView()`, by the following expression `new View(this.user)`.
-Whenever there is no matching `off` toggle, a containing method or function will have an inferred toggle.
+The `on` toggle is inherited on `showSubView()`, by the following expression `new View(this.user)`.
+Whenever there is no matching `off` toggle, a containing method or function will be annotated with an `on` toggle.
+The above code will not compile because there is neither a matching off annotation on the class's methods or the scope of `showSubView` does not have matching `off` toggle.

 We previously also said, that we could add one `off` toggle to the same scope as the `on` toggle.
 But we can also define an another method that balances the toogle.
 Now, the method is inferred as: